wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If the line is in state `S`, `E`, or `M`, indicating a cache miss, then the request is fulfilled at the current cycle, and the response message is sent by calling `sendResponseUp()`, followed by `cleanUpAfterRequest()`.
 Note that the line's timestamp is also updated by calling `setTimestamp()` with the return value of `sendResponseUp`.

+The function also calls `removePendingRetry()` to decrement the MSHR register's `pendingRetries` field, if it is from the cache controller's retry buffer, as an indication that one less requests need to be processed for the address in the current cycle.

 Method `sendResponseUp()` just takes the request event, creates a new response event by calling `makeResponse()` (which also sets the source and destination of the response event by inverting the two in the request event),